 When narrating your personal and professional stories, make sure to be personal.
-Your experiences and accomplishments, irrespective of how impressive they are, will fail to make an impression on the reader if they are written in passive voice.
+Your experiences and accomplishments, irrespective of how impressive they are, will fail to make an impression on the reader if they are written in the passive voice.
 I often come across essays composed in flawless English, but they still don’t succeed in making the desired impact on the reader.
-The lack of personal touch in those stories give an impression as if these stories are referring to someone else and not to the candidates themselves.
+The lack of personal touch in those stories gives an impression as if these stories are referring to someone else and not to the candidates themselves.

 Let’s looks at the following examples:

 While the course tests one's physical abilities, the main focus of the course is to assess your mental endurance and ability to make decisions when time matters and thinking is critical.
 Graduating with honors from one of the most difficult schools, the Marine offers are the standard against which I judge myself when leading others to accomplish team goals no matter the circumstances, signifying the competence and persistence I use today.

 The above example is not bad, but it is not as effective and personal as the one below.
 Here is the revised version.
 Yes, it was ‘accepted’: